Spain in the Eurovision Song Contest 1991

 Spain was represented at the Eurovision Song Contest 1991 with the song "Bailar pegados", composed by Julio Seijas, with lyrics by Luis Gómez-Escolar, and performed by Sergio Dalma.
 The Spanish participating broadcaster, Televisión Española (TVE), internally selected its entry for the contest.
 The song, performed in position 19, placed fourth out of twenty-two competing entries with 119 points.

 Before Eurovision

+Left to right: Julio Seijas, Sergio Dalma, and Luis Gómez-Escolar.

 Televisión Española (TVE) internally selected "Bailar pegados" performed by Sergio Dalma as for the Eurovision Song Contest 1991.
 The song was composed by Julio Seijas, and had lyrics by Luis Gómez-Escolar.
 The song was premiered on the TVE show ¡Viva el espectáculo! on 5 April 1991.